 The provided files can be programmed on all the supported PIC devices.
 A template to program the FT232R is also attached.

-Current version is 11
+Current firmware version is 11.

-A C library has been developed for controling the device.
+A C library driver has been developed for controling the device.
 It provides basic routines for I/O operations, and enables accurate timings.
 This library supports both libFTDI, an open source library to talk to FTDI chips which supports a large variety of platforms, and FTDI’s official D2XX drivers.

 The library supports Linux, OSX and Windows (via MinGW).

-While written with cycle-accuracy in mind, this library must cope with the limitations of USB.
+While written with cycle-accuracy in mind, this driver must cope with the limitations of USB.
 In order to avoid saturating the USB host controller and to achieve maximum throughput, I/Os are buffered.
 This is why read support is limited as it is technically impossible to perform a round-trip (read then write) in as little time as direct interfacing with the CPU allows a C64 to do.

-The library documentation is available here.
+The driver documentation is available here.

 sidplayfp has native support for exSID since version 2.0, it is the preferred software to use with exSID.